Jan 28, 2021

 No hallucinations.
 So, maybe one mushroom isn’t enough.
 A pleasant disinclination to concentrate will be the only story of these five sunny hours.
 Five hours is the predicted arc of a psil. trip.
 Loss of a workday, basically.
 However, this happened:

 I’m walking down the road, keeping a sharp lookout for hallucinations among the tall pines, the oakleaves that flip in the breeze, the sunny/shady road.
-A figure at the roadside ahead turns out to be a young woman, kneeling, wearing short, pink pajamas, strappy shoes.
+A figure at the roadside ahead turns out to be a young woman, kneeling, wearing short pink pajamas, strappy shoes.
 She’s French, as I will learn by her accent, and she’s poking and scratching in the roadside bank of soil.
 This is a country road deep in the woods with zero traffic, and she’s out here high-heeled in some kind of negligee.

 Factor in the possibility she might be crazy.
 I say, “Hi, what’s your project there?” launching my greeting from what feels the correct distance as I approach – (20 feet?) – a distance that precisely signifies a man’s cordial harmlessness.
 The figure I cut: shabby teacherly cardigan, hands clasped behind, unshaven.
-(One payoff of growing a beard (grey!) and looking elderly is that, finally, humor and the risk of intelligence can enter right away into random conversations with strangers, especially women, who are a chary gender.)
+(One payoff of growing a beard (grey!) and looking elderly is that, finally, humor and the risk of intelligence can enter right away into random conversations with strangers, especially women, who must be a wary gender.)

 She explains, in her French accent, “I am making compost.”